steaks/codeducky/madelson/MedallionODataDynamicDataTables.md

 units INT
 </pre>

-Let's say we want to display an interactive table to the user that shows units ordered by customer for some user-determined set of products.
+Let's say we want to display an interactive table to the user that shows the number of units ordered by each customer for some user-determined set of products.
 Thus, the columns of the table are dynamic: we'll have one for each product selected by the user.
 We can easily represent this sort of query in SQL:

 <pre>
 -- user picked products 1, 2, and 3